-2 customisable OKR examples for Data Gathering Team
+2 OKR examples for Data Gathering Team

 What are Data Gathering Team OKRs?